pelotom/burrido/README.md

 ```

 RxJS has a function [`spawn`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/operators/spawn.md) which allows you to use this kind of syntax with `Observable`s, but it only works properly with single-valued streams (essentially Promises), whereas burrido allows manipulating streams of multiple values, using multiple different semantics.

+## Caveats

+Because JavaScript's generators are neither immutable nor cloneable, we are forced to simulate immutable generators using a library called [immutagen](https://github.com/pelotom/immutagen).
+There are two unavoidable downsides to this approach:
+- `pure` and `bind` must be side-effect free.
+This can always be achieved in practice by making the monadic type lazy (wrapping it in a closure).
+See #1.
+- The simulation is inefficient, requiring *O(n^2)* steps to execute the *nth* yield within a single generator.
+See #2.

+With natively immutable generators (or the native ability to clone mutable generators), both of these limitations would go away.